 Whilst I am happy to work with what you choose to bring to the sessions, it can be helpful to know your reason for coming including any areas you would especially like to work on, plus any specific aims or goals you may have in mind so that these can be taken into account.

 To help you decide if I am the right person for you I can offer a brief initial telephone or face to face assessment meeting, where you can tell me more about yourself and what you would like to achieve.
 You will get a taste of how counselling works and see if we feel comfortable working together.
 There is no obligation, and you may want to visit a few therapists before making a decision.

 - Diploma in Integrative Counselling (BACP Accredited Diploma Course)

 - Registered member of the British Association for Counselling & Psychotherapy (BACP).

 - Enhanced DBS Certificate & Professional Indemnity Insurance

-- I work with Adults within the NHS and have 2 years experience working for a hospice.
+- I have worked with Adults within the NHS and have 2 years experience working for a hospice.
 These clients experience life changing diagnosis or under palliative care.
 I also work family members & friends who are experiencing a loved one going through this.

-- In addition to working with Adults, I work in a college with young people (16-18 year olds).
+- In addition to working with Adults, I have 18 months experience working in a college with young people (16-18 year olds).
 I have a varied experience of working with many issues that can affect life during adolescence including depression, anxiety and trauma.

 British Association for Counselling & Psychotherapy